 The American Weekly was published by the Hearst Corporation (from November 1896 up to the 1963) for inclusion as a supplement to their Sunday newspapers.
 It was the Parade magazine of its day, and it was also a precursor of the National Enquirer.
 It was billed as having a circulation of over 50,000,000 readers and was filled with scantily clad showgirls and tales of murder and suspense.
 It was large - about 21"x15" - and printed on fragile newsprint, so few copies have survived the ensuing decades.
 While much of each 12-24-page issue is taken up with sensationalistic photos and text (and even some acknowledged fiction), the illustrations are generally good quality, especially the covers.
-Starting in mid December 1922, King Features Inc. syndicated Bonzo's image for this suppliment.
-Under the title "A Dog's Life", they were used as the front page of the suppliment & started out by replicating the same images as had appeared in The Sketch magazine.
-By March of 1926 Studdy started doing strip cartoon stories for it.
+Starting in mid December 1922, King Features Inc. syndicated Bonzo's image for this supplement.
+Under the title "A Dog's Life", they were used as the front page of the supplement & started out by replicating the same images as had appeared in The Sketch magazine.
+By early 1926 these had been replaced with the short story style strips that had first appeared in Tit-Bits magazine in the UK.
 By 1932, after around 115 front covers were published featuring Bonzo, "A Dog's Life" series finished.

 Here are a few examples of the series: